 This time I’ve added a little ribbon tag into the seam of the pincushion, and some tiny cross stitches into the hand quilting.

-This makes a feature out the back seam on the pincushion, and instead of kind of wanting to hide it, shows it off!
+This makes a feature out the back seam on the pincushion, and instead of making you want to hide it, shows it off!

 I’ve also included some crosses into the flap and the needle keeper, to tie these little touches together, and I'll show you more of these later.

-Now let’s have a look at some of the inspiration from the Facebook group this week!
+Now let’s have a look at some of the inspiration from the Facebook group!

 I'm always delighted to see how you take a project and make it your own...I love to see styles very different from my own, and see others bold enough to take risks!

 Tracey has made a start using Tula Pink's Linework fabric.

 Stephanie is using some lovely teal Liberty fabrics...another fabric range close to my heart.